 I started looking at extremism for a story.
 On the EDL website, they have links to all kinds of pseudo-racist things.
-One of them was an advert asking for people to do volunteer work for Mosquebusters, but it's gone now – at some point, they just began to shut down all their websites.
+One of them was an advert asking for people to do volunteer work for Mosquebusters, but it's gone now.
+At some point they just began shutting down all their websites.

 Oh, they still exist, definitely.
 They're using the new name now: the Law and Freedom Foundation.
 It's run by the same guys and it's the same company.

 So you applied as a volunteer to try to get access to them?

 Yep.
 Gavin Boby—who runs Mosquebusters—interviewi me.
 I was going to accompany him to court hearings and video the proceedings.
 He was beginning to get a lot of attention and wanted video evidence of things.
 I had access for maybe 24 hours.
 He sent me all of their instructions on how to do what they do and all of that crap.
 But then he figured out who I was and he shut me down.

 So they try to keep what they do secret, despite a logo with a cartoon Abu Hamza on it and a name like "Mosquebusters"?

 Is any of what they do illegal?

 No, it's all completely legal.
 I just think they realized that the majority of the population frown upon what they do.

 You used the word “insidious” in your original investigation into what Mosquebusters do.
 What do you think is more damaging to the Muslim community—Islamophobes using bureaucracy to quash plans for mosques, or EDL numbskulls shouting insults at them in the street?